 Custodial credit risk for Deposits-Custodial credit risk for deposits is the risk that, in the event of the failure of a depository financial institution, a government will not be able to recover deposits or will not be able to recover collateral securities that are in the possession of an outside party.
 State statues require all deposits and investments (other than federal or state government instruments) to be collateralized by depository insurance, obligations of the U.S. government, or bonds of public authorities, counties, or municipalities.
-As of June 30, 2021, all deposits are considered insured.
+As of June 30, 2022, all deposits are considered insured.

 Investments-In November 2016, the GLC transferred safekeeping responsibilities from Bank of America to SunTrust, completing the banking transition begun in FY 2016.
+SunTrust merged with BB&T in December 2020 forming Truist.
+There was no change to GLC banking services because of the merger.
 The GLC's investments consist of U.S. Treasury Strips (principal and interest) that are held to maturity to fund grand prize winners for several draw games, including Lotto Georgia, The Big Game, Mega Millions, Lotto South, Win For Life, and Jumbo Bucks Lotto, and various Scratcher Games with annuity prizes such as Georgia's \$500 Million Club, Georgia Lottery Black, Super Millions, and Maximum Green.
-At June 30, 2021 and 2020, the GLC's investment balances consisted of:
+As of June 30, 2022 and 2021, the GLC's investment balances consisted of:

-Investment Type 2021 Fair Value 2021 Maturity U.S Treasury Strips \$ 188,853,000 Weighted average maturity of 6.0 years Total \$ 188,853,000

-Investment Type 2020 Fair Value 2020 Maturity U.S Treasury Strips \$ 197,256,000 Weighted average maturity of 6.3 years Total \$ 197,256,000
+Investment Type 2022 Fair Value 2022 Maturity U.S Treasury Strips \$ 172,478,000 Weighted average maturity of 5.7 years Total \$ 172,478,000 Investment Type 2021 Fair Value 2021 Maturity U.S Treasury Strips \$ 188,853,000 Weighted average maturity of 6.0 years Total \$ 188,853,000

-U.S Treasury Strips held by the GLC are AAA-rated and current holdings mature quarterly beginning August 2021 through November 2048.
+U.S Treasury Strips held by the GLC are AAA-rated and current holdings mature quarterly beginning August 2022 through November 2049.

-Interest Rate Risk-The GLC's deposits in the master operating account with SunTrust are subject to fluctuations in short-term interest rates.
+Interest Rate Risk-The GLC's deposits in the master operating account with Truist are subject to fluctuations in short-term interest rates.
 The GLC purchases investments to fund future prize payments at fixed amounts for grand prize winner obligations, as detailed in Note 5, Grand Prizes Payable.
 Periodic market fluctuations affect the fair value of grand prize investments.
 The GLC expects to hold grand prize investments to maturity to meet future grand prize payments and, therefore, will not realize any gains or losses related to the changes in the market.
-The only exposure that the GLC has in regards to interest rate sensitivity is for the GLC's master operating account, since there is no investment related impact on the GLC resulting from the effect of interest rate changes on grand prize investments.
+The only exposure that the GLC has in regard to interest rate sensitivity is for the GLC's master operating account, since there is no investment related impact on the GLC resulting from the effect of interest rate changes on grand prize investments.